Search

 A child might be born with CP or develop it later.
 The brain injury or problem doesn't get worse, but someone with CP may have different needs over time.

-• infections or other medical problems during a woman’s pregnancy
+• infections or other medical problems during the mother’s pregnancy

-• having a stroke while in the womb or after birth
+• a stroke either in the womb or after birth

 • genetic disorders

-• being shaken as a baby (shaken baby syndrome)
+• being shaken as an infant (shaken baby syndrome)

-Premature babies (babies born early) are at higher risk for CP than babies born at full-term.
-So are low-birthweight babies (even if carried to term) and multiple births, such as twins and triplets.
+Premature babies (babies born early) are at higher risk for CP than full-term babies.
+So are other low-birthweight babies and those in multiple births, such as twins and triplets.

 What Are the Signs & Symptoms of Dyskinetic Cerebral Palsy?